jarquecarl-debug/Digital-MRF/README.md

 ## My Role

 This project was assigned to me as a **QA Intern / Frontend Developer** at HS Technologies.
-I was solely responsible for the entire frontend — architecture, component design, Firebase integration, and the full request lifecycle UI — while collaborating with a backend developer on API contracts and data structure.
+I was solely responsible for the entire frontend — architecture, component design, and the full request lifecycle UI — while collaborating with a backend developer on API contracts and data structure.

 Key contributions:
 - Designed and built the complete MRF submission, approval, denial, and revision workflow